zotoio/launchdarkly-nodeutils/README.md

 1. Fork this repo and work on your enhancements.
 See note on Commitizen below.
 2. Ensure that you include unit tests and jsdoc annotations.
 3. Ensure that `npm test` passes.
-4. Raise a pull request
+4. Raise a pull request.

 ### Commitizen
 This project uses commitizen for conventional commit messages via `git cz` instead of `git commit`.